 I then covered the staples with white grosgrain ribbon.

 To hang the two twin spreads I made loops from the ribbon and sewed about 8 loops on one short end of each spread.
 I figure this way if I ever want to re-use them for bedspreads I can just take the loops off- and the spreads are as good as new.

-I work in display and our motto is – what you can’t see can easily be faked.
+I work in retail display and our motto is – what you can’t see can easily be faked.
 This isn’t pretty, but it is functional.
 I screwed some nails to the underside of the valance to hang the loops on.
 I also stapled the front fabric valance to the underside of the wood.
 I ran out of sheet, so I am going to re-do the fabric along the front of the valance to make it fuller.